 Speaking and listening

-A set of earbuds / headphones with microphone is vital for optimal performance.
-These can be a simple earbud / microphone combination distributed free with most Tablets or available at a reasonable price at an electronic shop.
+A set of earbuds / headphones with a microphone is vital for optimal performance.
+These can be a simple earbud / microphone combination distributed free with most tablets or available at a reasonable price at an electronic shop.